Gemini runtime authorization

 Policy evaluation

 Veto evaluates the function name and arguments against your policies.
-Deterministic rules, no LLM involved in the authorization decision.
+Deterministic rules, no LLM involved in the policy decision.

 Enforcement

-Only authorized function calls execute.
+Only allowed function calls execute.
 Blocked calls return a configurable response to Gemini.
-All decisions logged for audit.
+Governed decisions logged for evidence review.

 Frequently asked questions